jeanshotjack/BurgerShop/README.md

 # BurgerShop
 Welcome to the Burger Shop!
 Here you can order a fun burger and devour either the one you created or one of the existing ones!
-This app is created using Node.js, Express.js, and Handlebars.js.
+This app is created using Node.js, Express.js, MYSQL, and Handlebars.js.

 ## Live and Demo
 Check out the app live: https://nameless-anchorage-72173.herokuapp.com/